osrf/gazebo_design/physics_params/physics_params.md

 Alice can still submit major pull requests Gazebo and SDF if she wants to make her new parameter a first-class citizen, but she doesn't have to.
-This saves a lot of time and effort expended in pull request review and ABI/API changes.
+This saves a lot of time and effort expended in pull request review.
+It reduces the number of API/ABI changes made to the code since Protobuf messages do not need to be changed, which makes the release process smoother.

-### Performance Considerations
+### Performance Considerations/Questions

 If there are large numbers of parameters, it may require many string comparisons.